AgentMC/Sao18/Translate/En/PR-III-01.md

 It doesn’t mean the coming of paradise.
 It is likely that a revolutionary change and a turbulent era that can not be imagined come to the Underworld.

-However, there was no fear in Suteica.
+However, there was no fear in Stika.

 Because —.